CDDEP-DC/mpox-modeling-study/README.md

 # 📍 About
-This GitHub repository accompanies the paper by Kipshidze, Klein, and Wan titled "Understanding the drivers of continued mpox transmission in the United States: a modeling study."
+This GitHub repository accompanies the paper by Kipshidze, Klein, and Yang titled "Understanding the drivers of continued mpox transmission in the United States: a modeling study."
 The code and data files will recireate the simulations, analyses, and figures for this paper.

 # 🗂️ General Structure
 | Folder | Description |